 8 Ideas for Using Reclaimed Wood in Your Raleigh Home02/04/2016Blake Jarman This may come as a revelation to you, but reclaimed wood has really caught the fancy of Raleigh homeowners, who by all accounts admire its natural look and how it spruces up their home décor.
 It’s proving to be a new way to upcycle weathered wood and gloriously unleash your personal style.
 Reclaimed wood products make a vivid statement whether you use it on a wall, your cabinets, or – yes! – your windows.
 Need a bit of reclaimed wood inspiration?
-We put together 8 fantastic ideas for you – every one of them applied to gorgeous effect in Raleigh homes.
+We put together 8 fantastic ideas for you – every one of them applied to wonderful effect in Raleigh homes.
 1. Reclaimed Wood and Windows Believe it!
 This is a first: reclaimed wood – that décor alternative you’ve long wanted to feature in your home – is now, at last, available to you as an attention-getting window treatment.
 Sunburst Shutters now offers a plantation shutter fashioned from certified reclaimed wood.
 We worked in partnership with Stikwood, an FSC-certified company, to provide reclaimed wood of the finest quality from which to build these shutters.
 Actually, Sunburst is the only company offering you reclaimed wood shutters in the Raleigh area.
 We found the reclaimed wood you love and used it to engineer a louvered shutter that’s just as appealing for its functionality as it is for its beauty.
 Reclaimed wood can provide a truly exceptional window treatment.
 It makes a difference, certainly, that your reclaimed wood shutters are viewed by many as valid artistic pieces in and of themselves.
 And Sunburst ensures that they are.
-You’ll find there’s as much to love about their operation as there is to love about the way they calm the mood of a room.
+You’ll see that their smooth, simple operation is as appealing as their appearance.
 Tilt the louvers open to bring a little light inside.
 And tilt them closed to bring out the weathered look of reclaimed wood on your window.
 If we’ve caught your interest, you’ll want to look a bit more into reclaimed wood for windows in Raleigh 2.
 Reclaimed Wood for Your Wall If it’s the casual, rustic look of the outdoors you want in your home, reclaimed wood [[brings it inside like nothing else|delivers it in the way only natural resources can|will provide it as few other décor choices do|can bring it in with remarkable effectiveness|has more of it to offer than just about any other wood option.
 Reclaimed wood paneling invigorates a wall without overpowering it and imparts a casually convivial feel to the room.
 It makes no difference whether you have a TV, bookcase, fireplace, or artwork to complement, a reclaimed wood wall will look fantastic behind it and give you the very effect you you want.
 3. Redo Your Floors in Reclaimed Wood Want to redo a floor in your house?
 All kinds of wood flooring can impart warmth to a room, but flooring of reclaimed wood has an unparalleled beauty that reveals the time – usually decades – the wood has remained outdoors.
 No matter if you’re a bona fide nature lover or someone who’s simply drawn to the appearance of weathered wood, you’ll be blown over by what a reclaimed wood floor can do to give your home a new lease on life.
 4. Cabinets of Reclaimed Wood Because of the reclaimed wood’s growing popularity, this may be the ideal time to do over your kitchen cabinets.
 It’s the natural way to dress up your whole kitchen.
 Each panel of reclaimed wood conveys a fascinating story – of many years during which it languished in a forgotten building, [perhaps|maybe|for instance|for example]211], or as part of a fallen barn or fence.
 And a piece of that tale will endure in your reclaimed wood cabinets, crossing your mind at such times when you lay eyes on them.
 5. Reclaimed Wood as a Table A tabletop built of reclaimed wood can add a contemporary, decidedly transcendent ambiance to your dining room or home office.
 Match its wood tones with your décor scheme for a harmonious look that satisfies your creative vision – as it elicits praise from guests!
 6. Reclaimed Wood and Bookcases Forget for a moment what else we might think about them, books make wonderful decorative pieces.
 Leather, vinyl, buckram, or paperbound books and those with colorful dust jackets look great on a coffee or end table, on a bookshelf, or in a large bookcase.
 Their charming variety is both differentiated and brought together in bookcases of real wood, too.
 And bookcases of reclaimed wood, because of their natural colors, knots, holes, scratches, and other markings, become a singularly unusual, one-of-a-kind décor item.
 7. Reclaimed Wood and Picture Frames The plain, natural look of reclaimed wood is perfectly suited for picture frames.
 It actually can enhance your favorite artwork and personal photos in a most impressive manner.
 It’s worth noting, too, that frames of reclaimed wood can be assembled in a wide range of styles, thus they’ll match nearly any décor.
 8. Use Reclaimed Wood for Your Headboard Nothing can lift the look of a bedroom like a cleverly designed and constructed headboard.
 It’s a tossup nowadays as to whether people want their headboard fastened in some way to the bed or fixed to the wall behind the bed.
 Either way, a headboard constructed of reclaimed wood planking can be extraordinarily beautiful.
 It’s natural hues and imperfections are easily adapted to a wide range of styles, from antique to modern.
 With reclaimed wood, you can let your imagination loose to create the headboard you’ve dreamed about!
 Find Your Inspiration in Reclaimed Wood We hope we’ve inspired you with these 8 ideas for making use of reclaimed wood.
 As you might expect, though, we have lots of other ideas as well – ideas that work beautifully with the reclaimed wood shutters we alone offer in Raleigh.
 Our team would be pleased to show you samples of our shutters, answer your questions, and give you many other design ideas.
 Contact us at 919-887-9198 to set up your free in-home design consultation at your convenience!